 Are Guinea Pigs Loud at Night?

-Any person who has a guinea pig knows that guinea pigs always want to play and that they are active almost the whole day.
+Any person who has a guinea pig knows that guinea pigs love to play and that they are active almost the whole day.

 They are most active at dusk, dawn, and during the day.